joshuawisc/code-foo-9/pokeball-question/README.md

 I started learning three.js recently and decided to use that to visualize my answer.
 It can be found here: https://joshuawisc.github.io/pokemon/

+I was unable to find the diameter of Coit Tower so I used an approximate value that I got from Google Maps.

 If you want to read the plain version, it is given below

 ---